 Any student who needs learning accommodation should inform the professor immediately at the beginning of the semester.
-The student is responsible for obtaining appropriate documentation and information regarding needed accommodations from the Baylor University Office of Access and Learning Accommodation (OALA) and providing it to the professor early in the semenster.
-The OALA phone number is (254) 710-3605 and the office is in the Speight Plaza Parking Garage.
+The student is responsible for obtaining appropriate documentation and information regarding needed accommodations from the Baylor University Office of Access and Learning Accommodation (OALA) and providing it to the professor early in the sememster.
+The OALA phone number is (254) 710-3605 and the office is in the Sid Richardson Building which houses the Paul Foster Success Center.